 osCommerce has been around since March 2000 and was originally founded by Harald Ponce de Leon.
 The development of osCommerce is still overseen by Harald, but has also since become the domain of a full team of dedicated people.
 You can read about the osCommerce team on the http://www.oscommerce.com/about/team page/.
 At present there are about 6,000 live, registered osCommerce sites and about 70,000 registered community members.
 With the rising success and popularity of this remarkable piece of software, these numbers are all set to increase dramatically.
 Looking at how long osCommerce has been around, it's safe to say that there has been enough time for the technology to mature and for people to be confident that it has endured plenty of use and has been reworked and debugged to the point where it is stable and reliable.
 If you are not someone who is readily convinced, a visit to the osCommerce community forums at http://forums.oscommerce.com/ will demonstrate that there is a lively, active community supporting this technology—proof enough that osCommerce is working for others, and that there is the interest to push osCommerce forward in the years to come.

-"Why should I use osCommerce?" at this early stage.
+Quite apart from all this, it is fair enough and important to ask "Why should I use osCommerce?" at this early stage.
 Part of the answer to this seemingly innocuous question goes straight to the heart of an issue that has led to a massive divergence in one of the fundamental socio-economic questions surrounding modern computing.

 There are two schools of thought that divide most programmers and developers firmly into two camps, which compete against each other, in some cases quite vehemently.
 The issue is whether or not intellectual property (in particular, software) should be made available for everyone in the world to use, modify, and contribute to or whether it should be protected.